 A handy tool to generate verification codes for enhancing security of your accounts.

-Google Authenticator is a tool for generating two-factor authentication (2FA) codes, known as 2-Step Verification codes in Google, on your mobile phone.
+Google Authenticator is one of them and a reliable tool for generating two-factor authentication (2FA) codes (known as 2-Step Verification codes in Google) on your mobile phone.
 It has a very simple and minimalist interface and works offline without a data connection.

-The tool gives you a second layer of security for your Google account as well as other accounts from the providers that support 2FA.
+The tool gives you a second layer of security for your Google account and any other accounts from the providers that support 2FA.
 For each of the accounts added to Google Authenticator, it creates a 6-digit code to verify the account when you sign in.

 To add a Google account to the Authenticator, you will need to scan a barcode given while you enable 2-Step Verification and set up an authenticator app for your Google account from the desktop.